winstonjay/digitalcitizens/_posts/2018-04-12-data-politics-and-democracy-part-2.md

 ## Summary
 Beyond being a DIY exercise, investigating a topic through Twitter that has already been covered extensively within the news doesn’t seem to yield much new information worth noting.
 We can see people are talking about a breach of trust, #deleteFacebook, and the data scandal in relation to politics – as was reported.
 Evaluating the methods used has also provided challenges.
-Particularly with the neural embedding’s as in reduced dimensional space the data in visualisations is subject to compression.
+Particularly with the neural embeddings as in reduced dimensional space the data in visualisations is subject to compression.
 Overall this as provided a way to think about the initial reactions to the topic visually.
 Its results will be used for further discussion in a later post.

 ---